-The Vista is Christian Health Care Center’s (CHCC) new Life Plan Community, also known as a Continuing Care Retirement Community, coming to CHCC’s Wyckoff/Hawthorne campus.
+The Vista is Christian Health’s (CH) new Life Plan Community, also known as a Continuing Care Retirement Community, coming to CH’s Wyckoff/Hawthorne campus.
 Bob Oechslin and his wife, Lorraine, will be residents of this unique community for active, independent adults 62 and better.

 “The Vista timeline fits for us,” says Mr. Oechslin, who owns a company which sells flavorings to the dairy and food industry.
 “It gives us time to get ready.”

 The community will feature up to 199 spacious, one-level apartments with one or two bedrooms available in a variety of 19 different floor plans ranging from 845 square feet to 1,535 square feet.
 While the community at The Vista will be intimate in scale, residents will enjoy abundant amenities.
 Features will include three dining options – fine-dining, casual café, and pub-style fare; a state-of-the-art fitness center; aquatic center; spa and salon services; Cultural Arts Center; library; social events; educational programs; walking trails; and covered parking.